tkallava/asteroid-inversion/README.md

-# light-curve
+# Asteroid light curve simulation and shape reconstruction with Markov Chain Monte Carlo

-2D-Asteroid Light Curve simulation with Matlab
+##2D-Asteroid Light Curve simulation

-Instructions:

 - Create a shape and save it by running defineShape.m.
 You can change the shape primarily by changing values of pvec.
   But keep in mind that first 3 values have to be same as last 3 values for curve to be closed.
 And length of the vector is also important.